Hiking The Nydia Track

 To reach the Kaiuma Bay trailhead from Havelock at Queen Charlotte Road, head west on SH6 for 12.4km to Kaiuma Bay Road.
 Turn right heading north on Kaiuma Bay road immediately crossing the bridge and veering right.
 Continue for 24km to the signed trailhead (limited roadside parking).

 Overall, Nydia Track is the 13th most popular hiking trail of all 15 hikes in New Zealand.
-Several of the better hiking trails are nearby Nydia Track including Nelson, Rossland, Heady Track and Dun Mountain.
+Several of the better hiking trails are nearby Nydia Track including Nelson, Rossland, Dun Mountain and Heady Track.